By Edward Kliszus

 “Each winner receives a cash prize and is invited to perform during the cocktail hour at the foundation’s upcoming fundraising gala, “Broadway Sings the Sound of Hammerstein.”
 Several are traveling to be a part of this fantastic event.
 They will also receive a voice lesson with Broadway performer and OHMTEC Honorary Advisory Board member Justin Guarini.
 A prestigious panel of judges evaluated the final round of solo submissions, including vocal coach Bob Marks, playwright David Henry Hwang, and Dan Callaway, Assistant Professor of Voice at Boston Conservatory.

 OHMTEC is immensely grateful to last year’s College Division winner, Taylor Mitchell, who paid it forward this year by partially funding the contest.
-The Broadway gala is made possible by a generous grant from Visit Bucks County.
+A generous grant from Visit Bucks County makes the Broadway gala possible.

 More about the competition can be viewed and heard on Facebook at Oscar Hammerstein Museum & Theatre Education Center.